ZR6LSD/Linux-Mint-Server/README.md

   - ntp             Network Time Protocol

-## This is a small summary of just a few packages that it removes.
+## This is just a small summary of a few packages that it removes.
+There are many more.

 - Xorg Xserver and related packages
 - lightdm display manager